agude/agude.github.io/_drafts/2019-08-05-2019_tour_de_france_plot.md

 Thomas.
-But Alaphilippe is not a climber, and he lost time in the Alps to [Egan Bernal][bernal], [Steven Kruijswijk][kruijswijk], [Emanuel Buchmann][buchmann], and [Thibaut Pinot][pinot], who stormed back with a massive attack on stage 15 put in a massive attack.
+But Alaphilippe is not a climber, and he lost time in the Alps to [Egan Bernal][bernal], [Steven Kruijswijk][kruijswijk], [Emanuel Buchmann][buchmann], and [Thibaut Pinot][pinot], who stormed back with a massive attack on stage 15.
 Unfortunately, Pinot was forced to withdraw on stage 19 due to an injury.
 Alaphilippe finally fell behind during that stage, losing the yellow jersey to Bernal.
 He lost his podium spot on stage 20 when he cracked during the final part of the climb.